WordPress eCommerce: WooCommerce Features & Benefits

 Additionally, not all hosting platforms are created equal and you do get what you pay for.
 As long as you work with a hosting company that actively supports WordPress, and can handle the amount of traffic you expect on your site, this shouldn’t be an issue.
-Check out this great article from Chris Lema on choosing a WooCommerce hosting platform for more details.

 With an independent platform (you’re hosting your own site), you are responsible for keeping your site updated and secure.
 This means being aware of what updates are available and addressing them on your site.
 Fortunately, WordPress and WooCommerce have a streamlined updating process, and a worldwide community testing and resolving issues all the time.

 You have to do some setup